 There’s so much going on here!
-All my mixed feelings toward Dad that I can’t begin to fathom and am thus suppressing…etc. I had my first session with Catherine yesterday and she agreed we have some work to do on Dad.
+All my mixed feelings that I can’t begin to fathom and am thus suppressing…etc. I had my first therapy session yesterday and my therapist agreed we have some work to do.
 I had my first weigh-in this morning, too.
-W***** weighed me at Palladium and sent a photo to Jan.
+My roommate weighed me at the gym and sent a photo to my nutritionist.
 I can tell it was good.
 She told me to keep up my intuitive eating with a red heart exclamation point❣️.

 I’m infusing patience and presence right now.
 Patience because there is so much happening all around me and I’m bursting at the seams with ideas and there’s so much I want to do and sometimes I catch myself going into urgent/manic mode.

 I keep feeling this sadness in my center heart and I don’t know what it’s about.
 I feel a barricade in my shoulders keeping my conscious from accessing some of my emotions.

 I know it’s counterintuitive, but I think I might be sad that I’m okay on my own.
 I’m sad that I’m not missing people and not feeling lost in the way one would expect of someone close to her community.
 Maybe I feel like I’m missing out by not feeling the pain, fear, and confusion that others are feeling.
 Or maybe I’m just numb.

 I just discovered what I need to treat: “All my suppressed, unconscious sadness about leaving home” (Center Heart, 10).

 . . . . .

 Ok, so treating that was really good for me.
 It started to chip away at the surface of what’s really going on, and now I’m having acid reflux.